 While hot tub decks are very popular, quite often they’re an optical illusion with the deck being built around a hot tub that’s sitting on the ground.
 If you’re planning on installing a hot tub on a deck that’s more than a foot off the ground you’ll very likely need to reinforce it.
 Employing the services of a structural engineer is the safest way to go about putting a hot tub on a deck.

-To learn more about hot tub specifications download a free buyer’s guide today.
+To learn more about hot tub specifications download a free buyer’s guide below today, or visit us at our London hot tub store.